Gwhite3629/Strain-Measurement-DOE/README.md

 # Introduction:
-This is a program to measure voltage froma Tektronix TDS1000 oscilloscope.
+This is a program to measure voltage from a Tektronix TDS1000 oscilloscope.
 The program is structured to measure according to user defined parameters that are set in the `config.cfg` file.

 # Usage:
 ## Running: